Liabilities in the Accounting Equation

 C. Cash Flow Statement

-• Loan proceeds appear in cash inflows.
+• Loan proceeds appear as cash inflows under financing activities.

 6. Key Financial Ratios Involving Liabilities